top of page

 Artist.
 Historian.
 Speaker.

-Chloé Duplessis is a legally blind artist, historian and speaker whose work explores the intersections of memory, access, and material culture.
+Chloé Duplessis is a legally blind artist and historian whose work explores the intersections of memory, access, and material culture.
 Working across visual art, archival research, and historical interpretation, Duplessis centers non-visual ways of knowing—touch, sound, narrative, and embodied experience—as both method and subject.

-Chloé Duplessis presents art installations annually and speaks on the lesser-known aspects of the Black experience, the collective benefits of accessible design, and the healing power of honoring our shared history.
+She presents exhibitions annually and speaks on Black culture, accessibility and the importance of honoring our shared history.

 7079104055467865350.jpeg